tydeno/Ploto/README.md

 ```
 {
-    "IntervallToCheckInMinutes": "5",   | Defines the time Ploto waits between each iteration to check for available tempd drives again
-    "InputAmountToSpawn": "100",        | Amount of jobs maximal to be spawned in this launch of ploto
     "EnableAlerts": "false",            | Enable JobSpawned Alerts (Webhook config in PlotoAlertsConfig.json)
     "ChiaWindowStyle": "hidden",        | Determines Window Style of chia.exe (Allowed Values: normal, hidden, maximized, minimized)